harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 Likewise, if a user is looking at your documentation, there's a good chance they're looking to solve a problem, so it makes sense to also describe how a user can get more help there, too.
 It is important to describe how a user can submit their support request, for example, via e-mail, telephone, issue tracker, forum or other means, and any related resources e.g. web pages with frequently-asked questions or e-mail archives.
 It is also important that any of these resources remain available for the anticipated lifetime of the software, at least!

-See our guide on Supporting open source software (http://software.ac.uk/resources/guides/supporting-open-source-software).
+See our guide on [Supporting open source software](http://software.ac.uk/resources/guides/supporting-open-source-software).
 Its advice applies to supporting closed source software too.

 _Question 5.2: Does your website and documentation describe what support, if any, you provide to users and developers?_